Pierrick-Dartois/SQISignHD-lib/Signature/README.md

 ## License

 SQIsignHD is licensed under Apache-2.0.
 See LICENSE and NOTICE in the root directory.

-Third party code is used in some test and common code files of this directory (Signature):
+Most functionalities of this code are based on the original SQIsign implementation <https://github.com/SQISign/the-sqisign> under the license MIT: "Copyright (c) 2023 The SQIsign team".

-- `Signature/src/common/aes_c.c`; MIT: "Copyright (c) 2016 Thomas Pornin <pornin@bolet.org>"
+Third party code is used in some test and common code files of this directory (`Signature`):

-- `Signature/src/common/fips202.c`: Public Domain
+- `src/common/aes_c.c`; MIT: "Copyright (c) 2016 Thomas Pornin <pornin@bolet.org>"
-- `Signature/src/common/randombytes_system.c`: MIT: Copyright (c) 2017 Daan Sprenkels <hello@dsprenkels.com>
+- `src/common/fips202.c`: Public Domain
-- `Signature/apps/PQCgenKAT_sign.c`, `common/randombytes_ctrdrbg.c`, `test/test_kat.c`: by NIST (Public Domain)
+- `src/common/randombytes_system.c`: MIT: Copyright (c) 2017 Daan Sprenkels <hello@dsprenkels.com>